Grant Opportunities

 Capital purchases with an expected useful life of 12 months or more, such as building repairs or additions, purchase of new equipment, purchase of technology (hardware & software), vehicles, and furniture.

-Eligible requests include projects that may include but are not limited to beautification projects, building façade improvements, recreational enhancements and accessibility, public safety and transportation.
+Eligible projects may include, but are not limited to beautification projects, building façade improvements, recreational enhancements and accessibility, public safety and transportation.
+Eligible applicants must serve Hancock and/or Henry counties.

 Criteria